ZedThree/fort_depend.py/docs/advanced_usage.rst

    :func: create_argument_parser
    :prog: fortdepend

-Here's a slightly more advanced example of how to use `fortdepend` in your makefiles:
+Here's a slightly more advanced example of how to use :py:mod:`fortdepend` in your makefiles:

 .. code-block:: make